asa55/asa55.github.io/assets/content/blog1.md

 I realize to an extent experts should "stay in their lane".
 My expertise is in engineering, but my interests include almost everything.
 I may comment on lots of topics here where you could rightly question my authority to make such claims, and with that in mind I will attempt to expose my line of reasoning openly enough that you can attack my premises rather than perceptions of my expertise.

-## On Goals, Motivation, and Mastery
+## On Motivation and Mastery

 I've always been interested in what it takes to be proficient or expert in a topic.
 I found recently that "expert" is really just media-speak without well-defined meaning, but that aside we can improve our relative proficiency to be better than we were before, and we can measure that performance to verify our progress.

 A few years ago, I read [The 4 Hour Work Week](https://www.youtube.com/watch?v=eUTDhLPpP9o) by Tim Ferriss.
 At the outset of my career, it posed a very refreshing look at how life might shake out given various career approaches in addition to the standard Nine-to-Five.
 I'm less interested in doing one thing extremely well than I am in doing many things very well.
 To that end, I really loved the [TED Talk on The First 20 Hours](https://www.youtube.com/watch?v=5MgBikgcWnY), which details the art of deconstruction and attaining some degree of mastery.
-I'm not sure if it's backed by unbiased research other than that of the presenter, but it certainly sounds good.
+I'm not sure if it's backed by unbiased research other than that of the presenter, but it certainly sounds good and there is merit to the 80/20 principle.

-Jeff Kaufmann states that to learn:
+Josh Kaufman states that to learn:

 * Decide exactly what you want to be able to do
 * Get far enough along that you can start learning and self-correct